oleachka/VAutoAnswer/README.md

 * A services project called `AutoClient`.
 This is where all the logic and models live that allow you to communicate with the API
 * A console app project called `Answer`.
 This project consumes the `AutoClient` library to get the answer.

+All comunication with the API is done via the `IVAutoService` interface.
+This way if this was a larger project we could use dependency injection to inject it into a Controller of some sort.
+Since this is a tiny console app we are just creating the instance manually.

+All operations that talk the the server API are `async` and utilize the `HttpClient` and `Newtonsoft.Json` packages to communicate and serialize/deserialize data.
+All data is hydrated into objects defined in the `Models` folder of the `AutoClient` project.

+### Performance

+Performance is optimized by getting all the vehicles in parallel using the `.Net Task library`.
+This allows us to have all the vehicles retrieved in the same time that it would take to retrieve the longest request (4s).
+Same technique is used for retrieving dealers.